 Academy of Motion Picture Arts & Sciences Headquarters

 Located on Wilshire Boulevard, the Academy of Motion Picture Arts and Sciences features a Grand Lobby Gallery which is free and open to the public.
 Visit the lobby to view rotating art exhibits such as collections of rare, vintage movie posters.
 This Academy building is where the nominations for the Academy Awards are announced each year.
 Screenings happen throughout the year for members and their guests in the building's 1,012-seat, state-of the-art Samuel Goldwyn Theater and its 67-seat screening room.

 Some of the biggest names in contemporary and fine art can be found in Beverly Hills.
-Galleries in the city include Gagosian Gallery, Galerie Michael, Denis Bloch Fine Art Gallery, Mouche Gallery and Timothy Yarger Fine Art.
+Galleries in the city include UTA Artist Space, Gagosian Gallery, Galerie Michael, Denis Bloch Fine Art Gallery, and Mouche Gallery.
 Renoir, Warhol, Picasso and Dali can all be found on gallery walls around the city.
 Legends of the art world Richard Serra, Richard Prince, Jeff Koons and Frank Gehry have all been shown at Gagosian Gallery, all in just one year alone.

 More than 60 public art pieces can be seen throughout the city with notable works including Hymn of Life: Tulips by Yayoi Kusama in Beverly Gardens Park and The Swan by Jack Zajac on Camden Drive.
 Pieces most recently added to the City’s collection include Twins by Richard Sera and IO by Carol Bove.